arashis/spring-boot-spock/README.md

 # spring-boot-spock
-This project is spock test method for spring boot.
+This project is spock test for spring boot.

 ## how to use
 If you are using intellij idea, clone this project and open this by intellij.
 That way, automatically, set up.